To access the Run Configuration panel

 To remove an element from the exporting Inputs and Outputs

 There are several ways to remove an element from the list of the to be exported elements:

 Right-click the required element and select Remove from the context menu.

 - Double-click the required element in the Inputs or Outputs section.

 Click the Remove icon of the element’s block in the Inputs or Outputs area.

-Starting from version 2.2.8, Cloud allows using files as experiment outputs in the same vein as the desktop installation of AnyLogic allows you to handle file resources.
+Cloud allows using files as experiment outputs in the same vein as the desktop installation of AnyLogic allows you to handle file resources.

 All types of files are supported, including ZIP archives.

 Check this video to see how this works in a simple example: